 At Skout, we’ve always had a flexible working policy which has been instrumental in helping the team juggle various commitments and manage the work-life balance over the past ten years.
 However, with the UK lockdown making remote working a necessity for most businesses over the past five months, many have seen the benefits it can bring for their business and workforce.
+How will post-pandemic working be effected?

 As fed up as I am with the overused phrase ‘the new normal’ (ugh – it now falls into the same category as ‘unprecedented times’!) it’s quite fitting in this scenario as it seems that many businesses are looking to permanently change their working policies to enable their teams to work remotely more often moving forward.
 In fact, some large organisations, such as Twitter, Shopify and Facebook, have implemented a ‘work from home forever’ scheme, citing an increase in employee productivity, cost savings, and the reduction of carbon emissions as positives to come from the change.